chainguard-dev/edu/content/chainguard/chainguard-images/comparing-images.md

 In order to use the `chainctl images diff` subcommand, you'll need to have a few tools installed.

 * You'll need `chainctl` installed on your local machine.
 Follow our guide on [How to Install chainctl](/chainguard/chainguard-enforce/how-to-install-chainctl/) to set this up.
+If you already have `chainctl` installed, be sure to update it to the latest version with `chainctl update`.
 * Next, ensure you have Cosign installed.
 Our guide on [How to Install Cosign](/open-source/sigstore/cosign/how-to-install-cosign/) outlines several methods for installing Cosign.
 * You'll also need Grype installed on your local machine, as `chainctl` uses this to scan the images when performing the diff.
 Follow the installation instructions for your operating system on the [Grype project GitHub repository](https://github.com/anchore/grype#installation).
+* Lastly, an example command in this guide uses `jq` — a command-line JSON processor — to make the command's output more readable.
+You don't strictly need to have `jq` installed in order to use the `diff` subcommand, but if you'd like you can install it by following [the official documentation](https://jqlang.github.io/jq/download/).

 ## Using `chainctl images diff`